sanxing-chen/Academic-Web/docs/index.md

 Language is the [conduit](https://en.wikipedia.org/wiki/Conduit_metaphor) which bridges different forms of knowledge.
 So, by itself, it doesn't necessarily contain all the information.
-That's why I'm currently focusing on grounded language learning, especially in finding intuitive algorithms to connect languages with various worlds.
+That's why I'm currently focusing on grounded language learning, especially in finding intuitive algorithms to perform relational learning on graphs and texts.

 **I'm actively looking for PhD and research internship opportunities starting Spring 2021.**